mesanabinladen/MMFoundation/HOWTO.md

 MMAutoreleasePool_drain();
 ```

-This is useful for parsing loops or temporary work scopes. `Parser.c` uses the same pattern: it calls `MMAutoreleasePool_init()` at the start of each iteration and `MMAutoreleasePool_drain()` at the end, so all temporary objects created inside the loop are cleared automatically.
+This is useful for parsing loops or temporary work scopes.

 Conventions and tips for contributors